baydroid/MetriMask_mobile/README.md

 Click on the Info tab.

-Verify that the Privacy - Camera Usage Description and the Fonts provided by application keys are present.
+Verify that the Privacy - Camera Usage Description, the Queried URL Schemes, and the Fonts provided by application keys are present.
 If they aren't edit Info.plist again.

 Now click on Pods in Xcode's left side panel.